LoveCommunity/flutter_scope/README.md

 Note: [ValueListenableBuilder](https://api.flutter.dev/flutter/widgets/ValueListenableBuilder-class.html) is a build-in widget from flutter framework.

-`ValueListenableBuilder` is a standard way to transform listenable value to widget.
-But this library provide another option called `StatesBuilder`, it has composition capability.
+`ValueListenableBuilder` is a standard way to transform listenable value to widget. `FlutterScope` provide another option called `StatesBuilder`, it has composition capability.

-`StatesBuilder` is based on `States` which is similar to dart `Stream`, so let's introduce `States` first.
+`StatesBuilder` is based on `States`, so let's introduce `States` first.

 ### Usage of `States`